 ". . .
 My character won't be glamorous because she is a lady of a certain age, but she will be smart.
 She is Miss Brahms a few years down the line."

-According to TV Cream, this show was a television adaptation or version of "a top-rated BBC radio show The Navy Lark".
-Shot between 1964 and 1965, the series lasted for 26 episodes, according to a quite comprehensive BBC write-up on the series.
+According to Nostalgia Central, this show was a television adaptation or version of "a top-rated BBC radio show The Navy Lark".
+Shot between 1964 and 1965, the series lasted for 26 episodes, according to a quite comprehensive BBC write-up on the series (archived copy).

 Wendy was a guest star on the show, possibly playing a character named Genevieve.
 The series is not available on video.